realworldocaml/book/en/compiler-output-formats.md

 ```

 The syntax error points to the line and character number of the first token
-that couldn't be parsed, which in this case is the `module` keyword.
+that couldn't be parsed.
+In the broken example, the `module` keyword
+shouldn't be encountered at that point in the `let` binding, so the error
+location information is correct.

 ### Formatting source code with `ocp-indent`

-Some parsing errors aren't quite as simple to figure out as the earlier
-example, particularly in larger code bases.
+Sadly, syntax errors do get more inaccurate sometimes, particularly in large
+codebases.
+Try to spot the deliberate error in the following function
+definitions.

 ```ocaml
 (* follow_on_function.ml *)